union-imgcross icon

 Tax Documents Not applicable

-Corporate Tax 8.5% with additional cantonal level taxes
+Corporate Tax 8.5% with additional cantonal-level taxes

 Withholding Tax (For Non-Residents) 8%

-Payroll Tax No payroll tax applicable
+Payroll Tax No payroll tax is applicable

 Sales Tax 8%